ryanavella/wide/README.md

 Uint128 and Int128 for Go.

-Licensed under the Unlicense (https://unlicense.org/)
+Wide is free and open source software distributed under the terms of both the MIT License and the Unlicense.

 ## Installing